 - Loss of range of motion

-- Instability or a sensation of “giving away” when bearing weight on the injured leg
+- Lastly, instability or a sensation of “giving away” when bearing weight on the injured leg

 - Abruptly slowing down and changing directions